-(a) Amends the Forest and Rangeland Renewable Resources Planning Act of 1974 to clarify that: 1) Consultation under Section 7 of the Endangered Species Act is not required for an adopted land management plan for species listed or critical habitat designated after the adoption of the plan; and 2) Consultation under Section 7 of the ESA is still required for projects conducted pursuant to a management plan and for modifications to a land management plan that would result in a significant change.
+• Amends the Forest and Rangeland Renewable Resources Planning Act of 1974 to clarify that: 1) Consultation under Section 7 of the Endangered Species Act is not required for an adopted land management plan for species listed or critical habitat designated after the adoption of the plan; 2) Consultation under Section 7 of the ESA is still required for projects conducted pursuant to a management plan and for modifications to a land management plan that would result in a significant change; and 3) for the purposes of implementing ESA a forest management activity carried out pursuant to this act shall be considered non-discretionary.

 Sec.
-802- Federal Land Policy and Management Act of 1976
+812- Consultation under Federal Land Policy and Management Act of 1976

-(a) Amends the Federal Land Policy and Management Act of 1976 to clarify that: 1) Consultation under Section 7 of the Endangered Species Act is not required for an adopted land management plan for species listed or critical habitat designated after the adoption of the plan; and 2) Consultation under Section 7 of the ESA is still required for projects conducted pursuant to a management plan and for modifications to a land management plan that would result in a significant change.
+• Amends the Federal Land Policy and Management Act of 1976 to clarify that: 1) Consultation under Section 7 of the Endangered Species Act is not required for an adopted land management plan for species listed or critical habitat designated after the adoption of the plan; and 2) Consultation under Section 7 of the ESA is still required for projects conducted pursuant to a management plan and for modifications to a land management plan that would result in a significant change.